Robfaldo/GildedRose-Refactoring-Kata/js/README.md

 ## Getting started

-Fork this repo and clone to your local machine:
+All you need to do is to clone this repo to your local machine.

 ## Running tests